--f traj.xtc Input Generic trajectory: xtc trr trj gro g96 pdb -s topol.tpr Input Generic run input: tpr tpb tpa -0 rama.xvg Output xvgr/xmgr file bool no Print help info and quit int 19 Set the nicelevel time -1 First frame (ps) to read from trajectory time -1 Last frame (ps) to read from trajectory time -1 Only use frame when t MOD $dt = first time (ps)$ bool no View output xvg, xpm, eps and pdb files bool int time time time bool boolnoint19time-1time-1time-1boolno g_rdf calculates radial distribution functions in different ways.
+-f traj.xtc Input Generic trajectory: xtc trr trj gro g96 pdb -s topol.tpr Input Generic run input: tpr tpb tpa xml -0 rama.xvg Output xvgr/xmgr file bool no Print help info and quit int 19 Set the nicelevel time 0 First frame (ps) to read from trajectory time 0 Last frame (ps) to read from trajectory time 0 Only use frame when t MOD $dt = first time (ps)$ bool no View output xvg, xpm, eps and pdb files bool yes Add specific codes (legends etc.) in the output xvg files for the xmgrace program int time time time bool int19time0time0time0boolno g_rdf calculates radial distribution functions in different ways.
 The normal method is around a (set of) particle(s), the other method is around the center of mass of a set of particles.
+With both methods rdf's can also be calculated around axes parallel to the z-axis with option -xy.

-E.37 g_rdf
+D.43 g_rdf